uofu-adv-emb-25/Lab09_GroupD/README.md

     1. It's important to account for behavior that could occur outside your expectations, but we need to maintain a level of abstraction.
 Getting struck by lightning is possible, but not something you plan for.

 Is your new FSM equivalent to the FSMs from the previously steps?
-# Model checking
-In the lab, we tried several techniques by hand to verify a system model.
-Even for a simple machine, the number of possible states grows exponentially.
-This is called "state space explosion", and is the primary difficulty when checking models.
-There are a wide variety of computer programs called "model checkers" that provide automation for searching state space.
-You can also encode your model into a format that can be used with a tool like a SAT solver, which will prove the model is correct.
-We started down that path with the state table, encoding each state into a binary number.
-Often we will have a specification model, and the goal is to show equivalence with our implementation.

-# Next steps
-This lab is designed to give a taste for the topic of formal methods.
-If you want more, there a courses offered that go into detail.

-Priyank Kalla teaches a course on verification focusing on hardware logic.
-ECE6715 Verification of Digital Circuits (Fall)

-Ben Greenman teachs a course on formal verification of software.
-CS6110 Software Verification (Spring)

-Both classes are highly recommended.

-# Reference implementation
-No reference implementation is provided for this lab.